Freda Du Faur - First woman to climb Aoraki/Mt Cook, 3 Dec 1910

 Mountains, Mountaineering, Sport, Mt.
 Cook, Aoraki, Women, Gender, Feminism, Stereotypes, Freda Du Faur

 Freda Du Faur (1882-1935) was the first known female mountaineer to ascend Aoraki/Mount Cook.
-She was also the fastest climber - reaching the summit in 6 hours (beating the previous record by 2 hours), and after staying atop for 2 hours, ascending in 6.5 hours.
-She was photographed during her ascent from the summit in front of a boulder to commemorate the historic climb.
-The boulder, now called "Freda's Rock", is located approx 200 m into the Hooker Valley Track at Mount Cook National Park.
+She was also the fastest climber - reaching the summit in 6 hours (beating the previous record by 2 hours), and after staying atop for 2 hours, descending in 6.5 hours.
+She was photographed during her descent from the summit in front of a boulder to commemorate the historic climb.
+The boulder, now called "Freda's Rock", is located approximately 200 metres into the Hooker Valley Track at Mount Cook National Park.

 Image: Aoraki Mount Cook